minnesotanlp/artifacts-of-llmgendata/README.md

 ## Artifacts in Free-Form Text

 ## Website
-This directory stores the code for the project website which can be accessed at: website address
+This directory stores the code for the project website which can be accessed at: https://minnesotanlp.github.io/artifact